Animal Control

 Operation FIDO

-Operation FIDO is a voluntary program which helps our local Community Service Officer reunite found animals with their owners.
-It provides emergency contact and pet information facilitating the return of your pet.
+Operation FIDO is a voluntary program that helps our local Community Service Officer reunite lost animals with their owners.
+It provides emergency contact and pet information, facilitating the return of your pet.
 If you would like to participate in Operation FIDO, complete and submit the necessary registration form.

 Operation FIDO Registration Form